-Superior's dividend policy and the distribution policy of Superior LP are subject to change at the discretion of the Board of Directors of Superior General Partner Inc., the general partner of Superior LP, as applicable.
+Superior's dividend policy and the distribution policy of Superior LP are subject to change at the discretion of the Board of Directors of Superior or the Board of Directors of Superior General Partner Inc., the general partner of Superior LP, as applicable.
 Superior's dividend policy and the distribution policy of Superior LP are also limited by contractual agreements including agreements with lenders to Superior and its affiliates and by restrictions under corporate law.